Titan (board game): Reception

 Charles Vasey reviewed Titan for White Dwarf #46, and stated that "The game is not only tightly designed, it is pretty vicious.
 If you go into a fight, then only one side can survive, and if the attacker does not win within a certain time-frame in each battle he is defeated."

 In the October 1983 edition of Imagine, Paul Cockburn stated that "in the end, you have an abstracted wargame, attractively packaged, in which the pieces do represent something, as in chess, but where this has no importance to the playing of the game, just to its feel.
 And Titan has a very good feel to it indeed.
 It is the best boardgame I have come across for a while."

+In Issue 4 of AGS, Deke Young noted that the game "is both easy to learn and impossible to master.
+A player can build up a tremendous position yet still be eliminated as quickly by another player."
+Young called the movement rules "hard to understand at first" but concluded, "Titan is a game every gamer can enjoy."

 In a retrospective review of Titan in Black Gate, John ONeill said "There are classic fantasy games and there are classic fantasy games.
 Jai Kamani and David A. Trampier's Titan, a massive game of conflict between mythological armies of ogres, unicorns, griffons, and other creatures, was perhaps the most ubiquitous fantasy game of my youth."